cambiegroup/flowchem/docs/devices/pumps/elite11.md

 ## Introduction
 Harvard-Apparatus Elite11 pumps connected via USB cables (which creates a virtual serial port) are supported in flowchem via the `Elite11` device type.
-Depending on the pump model, the component might be able of infuse/withdraw or just infusing.
+Depending on the pump model, the component might be able to only infuse or additionally withdraw.
-This difference reflect the existence in commerce of both variants, i.e. pumps only capable of infusion and pumps that support both infusion and withdrawing commands.
+This difference reflects the existence in commerce of both variants, i.e. pumps only capable of infusion and pumps that support both infusion and withdrawing commands.

 As for all `flowchem` devices, the virtual instrument can be instantiated via a configuration file that generates an